module-federation/module-federation-examples/nextjs/README.md

 # Next.js with Module Federation

+Module Federation in Next.js depends on <a href="https://app.privjs.com/buy/packageDetail?pkg=@module-federation/nextjs-mf">@module-federation/nextjs-mf</a> It will not work unless you have access to this plugin, which is not free.

+Due to the effort to support Next.js and funding constraints, I have moved the plugin to a paid model.

 ## Getting Started

-1. run `yarn` to install from this directory, a `postinstall` script will perform the install in each next directory
+1. run `npm install @module-federation/nextjs-mf --registry https://r.privjs.com` with npm 7 or install it directly in each folder/app, note the plugin is not free.
-2. run `yarn start` and browse to `http://localhost:3000` and `http://localhost:3001`
+2. run `yarn start` and browse to `http://localhost:3000`, `http://localhost:3001`, or `http://localhot:3002`

+# We are available to consult

+Looking for SSR over `fetch()` or architecture support and designs for module federation and Next.js?

+Contact me <a href="mailto:zackary.l.jackson@gmail.com">zackary.l.jackson@gmail.com</a> or <a href="https://twitter.com/scriptedalchemy">@ScriptedAlchemy</a> on Twitter

+All solutions for next.js currently require a paid access or paid plugin

 ## Context

-We have two next.js applications
+We have three next.js applications

-- `next1` - port 3000
+- `checkout` - port 3000
-- `next2` - port 3001
+- `home` - port 3001

-The "main" application that is federating code (the host) is next2, visiting http://localhost:3001 should show you "This came fom next1 !!!"
+- `shop` - port 3002

+The applications utilize omnidirectional routing and pages or components are able to be federated between applications like a SPA

 I am using hooks here to ensure multiple copies of react are not loaded into scope on server or client.

-## Challenges

 ### Sharing